 Information is collected in an anonymous format that cannot be used to identify a specific user or the activity the user was performing.
-The information is uploaded in XML format using the industry standard HTTP POST protocol.
+The information is uploaded in XML format using the industry standard HTTP POST protocol that is designed to work with proxy servers and network filtering.
 The protocol of the transmitted data is available, upon request, from PowerMAN Technical Support.